SeanDS/zero/docs/cli/index.rst

+.. include:: /defs.txt

 ######################
 Command line interface
 ######################

-`Circuit` provides a command line interface to perform some common tasks, mainly focused on the running, display and comparison of LISO scripts.
+|Zero| provides a command line interface to perform some common tasks, mainly focused on the
+running, display and comparison of LISO scripts.

 .. hint::